 Since you might be the only one running a particular business in the locality, you have easy access to raw materials, labor, and customers.
 All these factors improve the profit margins of your business.
 According to Score Org, rural businesses have a higher average profit margin of 56% compared to the 53% of their urban counterparts.

 Of course, there are some downsides to buying a rural business too.
 Here are some cons you must analyze before buying a rural business:

 Despite better profit margins, no rigorous competition, and at-hand access to resources, rural enterprises tend to grow slower.
-This sluggish growth can be characterized by low annual revenues.
+Low annual revenues can characterize this sluggish growth.
 The slow growth is caused by the small customer base and the low cost of living in rural areas.

 Many urban businesses witness fast growth due to unique selling points, customer services, and customer-driven products.
 However, in rural businesses, the annual revenues are lower than those of urban businesses.
 But, if the percentages of profit margins are compared, rural businesses out-stand urban ones.

 If you want to thrive in a healthy and enriched business ecosystem, the smaller economy and business ecosystem in rural areas might turn off your enthusiasm.
-Due to lack of economic opportunity, lower education level, under-developed infrastructure, you might be putting a barrier on your business’s future expansion.
+Due to a lack of economic opportunity, lower education level, under-developed infrastructure, you might be putting a barrier to your business’s future expansion.

 The sometimes lower education level of individuals, less skilled labor, and smaller prime-age labor force can negatively affect your business operations.
 According to ERS Research, the prime-age labor force participation is lower in rural areas due to more population lying in older age brackets.